ben-casson/React-Calendar/README.md

 This is a small calendar component that will be used in a future project.

-I'm also using this to learn TypeScript and SASS/SCSS.
+I'm also using this as a way to learn TypeScript and SASS/SCSS.